Energy Medicine

 How can energy medicine nourish you?

-The common theme of all energy medicine is that the healing is based on transfers of energy in various forms, rather than physical contact between the practitioner and the patient.
+The common theme of all energy medicine is that healing is based on transfers of energy in various forms, rather than physical contact between the practitioner and the patient.
 Some modalities do involve touch as a way of facilitating the exchange of energy, or sometimes tools such as tuning forks are used to convey vibrations[1] by direct contact.
 On the whole, however, it is the energy itself which is intended to support wellness.

 Energy medicine is a broad term that encompasses traditional therapies with a cultural rather than evidence-based background, as well as cutting-edge clinical modalities such as healing using sound vibrations[2] and selected wavelengths of light.